Assassination of Abraham Lincoln: Others

 Without Herold to guide him, Powell did not find his way back to the Surratt house until April 17.
 He told detectives waiting there that he was a ditch-digger hired by Mary Surratt, but she denied knowing him.
 Both were arrested.
 George Atzerodt hid at his cousin's farm in Germantown, Maryland, about 25 mi northwest of Washington, where he was arrested April 20.

 The remaining conspirators were arrested by month's end – except for John Surratt, who fled to Quebec where Roman Catholic priests hid him.
 In September, he boarded a ship to Liverpool, England, staying in the Catholic Church of the Holy Cross there.
 From there, he moved furtively through Europe until joining the Pontifical Zouaves in the Papal States.
 A friend from his school days recognized him there in early 1866 and alerted the U.S. government.
 Surratt was arrested by the Papal authorities but managed to escape under suspicious circumstances.
 He was finally captured by an agent of the United States in Egypt in November 1866.

 Conspirators' trial and execution

-Scores of persons were arrested, including many tangential associates of the conspirators and anyone having had even the slightest contact with Booth or Herold during their flight.
+Scores of people were arrested, including many tangential associates of the conspirators and anyone having had even the slightest contact with Booth or Herold during their flight.
 These included Louis J. Weichmann, a boarder in Mrs. Surratt's house; Booth's brother Junius (in Cincinnati at the time of the assassination); theater owner John T. Ford; James Pumphrey, from whom Booth hired his horse; John M. Lloyd, the innkeeper who rented Mrs. Surratt's Maryland tavern and gave Booth and Herold weapons and supplies the night of April 14; and Samuel Cox and Thomas A. Jones, who helped Booth and Herold cross the Potomac.